 The training for the Buster Buddies is three hours outside of school time.

 Where and when does the training take place?

 Locations vary and are offered across Placer County.
 Contact us for a schedule or to schedule training at your school.

 Schools have flexibility in the selection process.
 Our organization can provide a sample Buster Buddies’ application and interview questionnaire upon request.
-Rock Creek Elementary in Auburn selected students who participated in the Sight Word Busters service as Little Buddies when they were in kindergarten and first grade to serve as Bigger Buddies now and these students have become proficient tutors in record time.
+Rock Creek Elementary in Auburn selected students who participated in the Sight Word Busters service as students when they were in kindergarten and first grade to serve as Buster Buddies now.
+These students have become proficient tutors in record time.
 Serving as a Buster Buddy could also be a golden opportunity to help a youngster headed in the wrong direction – providing a means for receiving positive reinforcement for positive action.

-A thirty-minute meeting with the SWB Coordinator is required for all teachers involved.
+A thirty-minute meeting with the Sight Word Buster coordinator is required for all teachers involved.
 This meeting can be held on the school site before or after school.

-Fifth grade teachers need to remind the Bigger Buddies to report for duty on the designated day, especially in the beginning.
+Fifth grade teachers need to remind the Buster Buddies to report for duty on the designated day, especially in the beginning.

-Kinder and 1st grade teachers need to provide a work area inside the classroom for the Bigger Buddies to use.
+Kindergarten and first grade teachers need to provide a work area inside the classroom for the Buster Buddies to use.